oglimmer/fulgens/README.md

 2.)
 Create a Fulgensfile

 3.)
-Exeucte `fulgens` in the same directory as a Fulgensfile and it will generate a bash script you can use to build, deploy and run your software locally
+Execute `fulgens` in the same directory as a Fulgensfile and it will generate a bash script you can use to build, deploy and run your software locally

 Supported software
 ------------------